flipstone/orville/docs/README.md

 ## Just show me some code!

 Ok!
-Here's a very simple application that inserts to entities of a `Pet` model and finds one of them based on its name.
+Here's a very simple application that inserts some entities of a `Pet` model and finds one of them based on its name.

 ```haskell
 module Main (main) where